Treating Hashimoto’s without Thyroid Medication

 While her regimen wasn’t that intense, we can still learn a few things from it:

 - T3 Conversion Booster – This product helps improve T4 to T3 conversion as well as thyroid receptor sensitivity.
 T3 is the most powerful thyroid hormone and placing a priority on creating more of it is almost always a good idea.

 - Thyroid Hair Regrowth Complex – This product helps improve hair growth in thyroid patients by providing the hair follicles with specific nutrients such as silicon and choline.

-- Thyroid Adrenal Reset Complex - This product helps target adrenal function, thyroid function, reduces inflammation, and helps improve stress resilience.
+- Thyroid Adrenal Reset Complex – This product helps target adrenal function and thyroid function, reduces inflammation, and helps improve stress resilience.

 Many, if not all, cases of Hashimoto’s are associated with low Vitamin D levels.

 In addition, Hashimoto’s is often triggered by damage to the gut lining which results in inflammation and further damage to thyroid function.

 Addressing both is always a good idea for patients with Hashimoto’s.